WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Examples: Sphere Float with Various Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section explains the controller examples found within the WEC-Sim Applications repository.

 First, it is important to understand the concept of complex conjugate control.
 Complex conjugate control, as applied to wave energy conversion, can be used to understand optimal control.
 For a complex conjugate controller,